HackU6-ACM/gitnotes/README.md

 This project is a Chrome browser extension that allows a user to add comments to a github project without cluttering the code with inline comments.

 In order to use the plug-in a user must create an attributes file in the root of the repository for their project.
-The attributes file should be named ".attributes" and is a hidden file.
+The attributes file should be named "gitnotes.json" and is a hidden file.
 The file is a text file in tsv format.
 Entries in the attributes file should be as follows:

     local/path/to/file1  KEY1 VALUE
     local/path/to/file1  KEY2 VALUE